mineo333/Qogchamp/README.md

+THIS README IS OUT OF DATE

-# GhostFops
+# Qogchamp

-GhostFops is a kernel post exploitation module that exploits an overlooked portion of the Linux Kernel's page cache design philosophy.
+Qogchamp is a kernel post exploitation module that exploits an overlooked portion of the Linux Kernel's page cache design philosophy.

 ## Purpose